 1) They have a confidential API token generated by you.

-2) The callable recipe they're trying to call is active and they have been enabled for access by the API owner.
+2) The callable recipe they're trying to call is active and has been enabled for access by the API owner.

 API calls can be made from Workato recipes in other accounts (using the HTTP Connector) or by tools, programs and scripts that are completely outside of Workato.